Do you find yourself more worried each time you visit your parent who is living alone? Do any of these thoughts go

 “Is Dad losing weight?
 What is he eating?
 The house is a mess.
 Did he take his medication?
 I hope he doesn’t go down the basement stairs.
 What if it’s icy outside when he goes out to get the newspaper?”

 These concerns are all signals that it may be time to consider care assistance for your parent.
 When the health and safety of a parent are at risk because they are living alone, you don’t want to delay researching your care options.

 There are various options, from at-home care and home health agencies to assisted living and long-term care facilities.
 The key is finding the right place, care, and professional support your parent and your family needs so they can remain living as independently and actively as possible.

 What Kind of Care Does My Parent Need?

 Various checklists and tools can help you evaluate your parent and the level of care that would be best.
-A commonly used checklist is the activities of daily living (ADL) created by PBS.org and AARP.
+A commonly used checklist is the activities of daily living (ADL).
 The ADL checklist helps you see the level at which your parent can perform the basic functions, such as bathing, oral care, and managing finances, that are recommended for safe at-home living.